pulumi/examples/aws-py-apigatewayv2-http-api-quickcreate/README.md

     ```

 1. To view the runtime logs of the Lambda function, use the `pulumi logs` command.
 To get a log stream, use `pulumi logs --follow`.

+1. At this point, you have a running HTTP API.
+Feel free to modify your program, and run `pulumi up`
+to redeploy changes.
+The Pulumi CLI automatically detects what has changed and makes the minimal
+edits necessary to accomplish these changes.
+This could be altering the function used by the Lambda,
+or anything else you'd like!

 ## Clean up